subdgtl/Monoceros/README.md

-# WFCPlugin
+# Monoceros
-Wave Function Collapse plug-in for Grasshopper
+A Wave Function Collapse plug-in for Grasshopper by Subdigital